Discover Your True North at 1440

 October 13 - 18, 2019

-Join Harvard Business School (HBS) Professor Bill George and former Juniper Networks CEO Scott Kriens for a journey to discover your True North and become a better leader.
-True North Leadership is based on Bill’s groundbreaking courses at HBS that have helped...
+Join Harvard Business School Professor Bill George and former Juniper Networks CEO Scott Kriens to discover your True North and become an authentic, inspired leader.
+True North Leadership is based on Bill’s groundbreaking courses at HBS that have helped more...